efabens/odds_scraper/README.md

 # odds_scraper

-Scrapes for football odds
+Scrapes for sports odds

+scraper.py creates a dictionary of today's odds

+football_scraper.py creates a dictionary of this weeks football odds

 ##Requirements
-Python 2.7+ (might be 3+ compatible, haven't tried)

-Beautiful Soup 4
+Python 2.7+ (Not 3 compatible, needs new url lib and print statements) Beautiful Soup 4

 ##json format